 Take the ferry to the beach and start form here, it is just so easy.
 Standing in the waist deep water off the beach is the best place to adjust your mask and snorkel for trouble-free snorkelling.
 Life is a lot simpler when you are able to merely stand up to fix a problem and not have to keep swimming or treading water.

-We serve our delicious Hot & Cold buffet luncheon, including a variety of Hot dishes, scrumptious cold meats, selected breads, tropical fruits and salads before departing Michaelmas Cay for Hastings Reef, where on arrival, you are content, rested and ready to enter the water again.
+We serve our delicious Hot & Cold buffet lunchbefore departing Michaelmas Cay, including a variety of Hot dishes, scrumptious cold meats, selected breads, tropical fruits and salads.
+Once you arive to Hastings Reef you are content, rested and ready to enter the water again.

 While travelling over to Hastings Reef we often see dolphins and whales during their migration (May-September).